-Allowing the Direct Public Offering Attorneys to assist your company with its going public transaction eliminates the risks associated with reverse mergers including among other things, undisclosed liabilities, sketchy corporate records, DTC Chills, Global Locks and SEC trading suspensions.
+Filing a registration statment in connection with a going public transaction eliminates many of the risks and expenses associated with reverse mergers including among other things, undisclosed liabilities, sketchy corporate records, DTC Chills, Global Locks and SEC trading suspensions.

 Additional Steps of Going Public in Direct Public Offerings

-The registration statement will cause the company to become subject to the SEC’s reporting requirements.
 Filing an S-1 registration statement under any of the above scenarios will not complete the going public transaction.
 A registration statement alone does not cause an issuer’s securities to become publicly traded and it will not result in the assignment of a ticker symbol.
-Many issuers who do not select an experienced Direct Public Offering attorney find themselves reporting with the SEC but without a stock trading symbol.
+The registration statement will cause the company to become subject to the SEC’s reporting requirements.
 After satisfying the SEC’s requirements, the issuer must comply with the requirements of the Financial Industry Regulatory Authority (“FINRA”) to obtain its ticker symbol.

-The Last Step for The Direct Public Offering Attorney– Getting a Ticker Symbol
+The Last Step for Issuers Going Public – Getting a Ticker Symbol

 Generally, FINRA requires that the issuer have at least 25 shareholders who hold either registered shares or with respect to Pink Sheet listed issuers, shares that have been held by non-affiliate investors for twelve months.
 The majority of the 25 holders should have paid cash consideration for their shares.